-When we interview entrepreneurs for our accelerators, we ask them about their biggest challenge in starting their business.
+When we interview entrepreneurs for our entrepreneurship education and advising programs, we ask them about their biggest challenge in starting their business.
 The answer is almost always funding.
 We hear, “If I had the funding, I could start this business.”
 We know very well that finding funding for a business is a big challenge, especially in the early stages of business development.

 But if you start seeking funding before you’re ready, you’re likely to waste a lot of time, encounter much disappointment and maybe even get burned out on your business.
 Before you go down that path, here are a few questions you should ask yourself to determine if you’re ready to raise money for your business.

 Are you committed to the business?

 Is this a thing you can’t not do?
 If you aren’t inspired by your business idea and vision, it’s difficult to convince others to be a part of it.
 Not to mention, it doesn’t feel good to enter into obligations with funders if you’re unsure you want to spend your time and effort on developing the business.

 Do you understand your market?